-Paraiso (Paradise) is the delightful story of Carmen (Daniela Rincon) an overweight upper middle class woman who is married to Alfredo (Andres Almeida), who is also overweigh, and lives in the affluent suburb know as Satelite just outside Mexico City.
+Paraiso (Paradise) is the delightful story of Carmen (Daniela Rincon) an overweight upper middle class woman who is married to Alfredo (Andres Almeida), who is also overweight, and lives in the affluent suburb know as Satelite just outside Mexico City.
 The couple decides to leave their save haven and follow Alfredo’s career when he is offered a better job in the city.
-Not only must Carmen adapt to her new surrounding, but it seems that for the first time her physical appearance is a problem for her.
-Determined to shred some pound Carmen joins a for-profit weight loss help center, a first reluctant, her husband and biggest enabler, joins her in the struggle to get in shape.
-But when Alfredo sees results and attracts another women, Carmen rebelliously joins a cooking class, a move that will teach her more about herself and her real passion.
+Not only must Carmen adapt to her new surroundings, but it seems that for the first time her physical appearance is a problem for her.
+Determined to shred some pounds, Carmen joins a for-profit weight loss help center, at first reluctant, her husband and biggest enabler, joins her in the struggle to get in shape.
+But when Alfredo's figure changes and starts attracting other women, a jealous Carmen rebelliously joins a cooking class, a move that will teach her more about herself and her real passion.

-Chenillo had more than enough chances to turn the story into a run-of-the-mill tale; however, there is something special about Paraiso, which the outstanding honesty and wholeheartedness infused into the story.
+Chenillo had more than enough chances to turn the story into a run-of-the-mill tale.
+However, there is something special about Paraiso, the outstanding honesty and wholeheartedness infused into the story set the film apart from the crowd.
 The incredible chemistry between the leads is wondrous and endearing, the actors make it easy to believe the love between their characters is deeply rooted beyond their physical appearance.
-Particularly superb is Daniel Rincon as Carmen, a performance that rings truthful from beginning to end, never condescending or pitiful about her condition, but rather empowering at exposing the fact that her weight doesn’t define who she is.
+Particularly superb is Daniela Rincon as Carmen, a performance that rings truthful from beginning to end, never condescending or pitiful about her condition, but rather empowering at exposing the fact that her weight doesn’t define who she is.
 There is a great sense of naturalism and organic development in her performance, and achievement that emerges from her talent and that of Chenillo as a director.